jonnonz1/nz-statute-book/acts/public/2020/racing-industry-act-2020.md

   (a) confirm, cancel, or vary the decision; or
   (b) refer the decision back to the racing code with a direction to reconsider the determination.

-### 36 Racing club no longer racing may be dissolved
+### 36 Racing club no longer racing may be removed from register or dissolved
 (1) This section applies if a racing code makes a final determination under section 34(3) that a racing club is no longer racing.
-(2) The racing code may notify the Registrar that the club is no longer carrying out its operations and request that the Registrar exercise the Registrar’s powers to dissolve the racing club under section 28(1)﻿(a) of the Incorporated Societies Act 1908 or to remove the club from the register under section 26(1)﻿(a) of the Charitable Trusts Act 1957 (as the case may be).
+(2) The racing code may notify the Registrar that the club is no longer carrying out its operations and request that the Registrar exercise the Registrar’s powers to remove the racing club from the register of incorporated societies under section 175(1)﻿(b) of the Incorporated Societies Act 2022 or dissolve the racing club under or to remove the club from the register under section 26(1)﻿(a) of the Charitable Trusts Act 1957 (as the case may be).
-(3) If the Registrar receives a notification under subsection (2), the Registrar must make a declaration of dissolution or record the removal of the club from the register of charitable trust boards (as the case may be).
+(3) If the Registrar receives a notification under subsection (2), the Registrar must remove the club from the register of incorporated societies or make a declaration of dissolution or record the removal of the club from the register of charitable trust boards (as the case may be).
+(4) Sections 177 to 182 and 184 to 190 of the Incorporated Societies Act 2022 do not apply to a removal under subsection (3).

 ### Subpart 4 — Racing integrity system